Health & Wellness provides services and education to help you eat well and reach your goals.

 - Stay hydrated to feel good and perform well.
 Thirst is often mistaken for hunger and/or fatigue.

-Given the virtual format of the Fall 2020 semester, we will be releasing recipes that are easy to make and budget-friendly in place of our typical, in-person What's Cooking?
+When the Fall 2020 semester went virtual, we started releasing recipes that are easy to make and budget-friendly in place of our typical, in-person What's Cooking?
 Cooking Classes.

 Did you make a recipe that you loved?
 Tag us on Instagram @UNHHealth with #whatscookingwildcats!